 The Munchkins

-5. Dorothy’s House and the Land of Oz in Kansas
+5. Hang with Dorothy at Dorothy’s House and the Land of Oz in Kansas

 Five and a half hours southwest, Liberal competes with Wamego for Oz fame.
-In 1978, a West Coast waiter noticed that Max and Katie Zimmerman were from Kansas, “where Dorothy is from.”
+In 1978, a San Francisco waiter noticed that Max and Katie Zimmerman were from Kansas, “where Dorothy is from.”
 When the couple asked what the waiter would like to see in Kansas, he replied, “Dorothy’s house.”
-The waiter’s comment inspired the Zimmermans to create The Wizard of Oz in Kansas.
+The waiter’s comment inspired the Zimmermans to create The Wizard of Oz in their hometown of Liberal, Kansas.

 “Follow the Yellow Brick Road!”